Understanding Vulvar Biopsy

 How a vulvar biopsy is done

 The biopsy is a quick procedure.
 It’s often done in a healthcare provider’s office.
 You may be told to take over-the-counter pain medicine before the biopsy.
 This can help prevent pain after the biopsy.
-During the procedure:
+This is what the procedure may be like:

-The skin in the area is cleaned with a chemical solution.
-The healthcare provider will put medicine on the skin to numb it.
-Then he or she will inject a medicine into the area to help prevent pain during the biopsy.
+The skin in the area is cleaned with special swabs.
+The healthcare provider may put medicine on the skin to numb it.
+Then a small needle will be used to inject medicine into the area to help prevent pain during the biopsy.

-When the area is numb, the provider will take a sample of the skin with a small, sharp tool.
-He or she may take a thin slice of the skin.
-Or the provider may take a larger piece.
-In some cases, the entire patch of skin will be removed.
+When the area is numb, the provider will take out a small piece (sample) of the skin.
+This is done with a small, sharp tool.
+This is called a punch biopsy.
+Sometimes a thin slice of the skin is removed.
+In some cases, the entire patch of changed skin is removed (excisional biopsy).
 Your healthcare provider will tell you which kind of biopsy you will have.

 If the provider takes a larger piece of skin, the area will then be closed with stitches (sutures).